dmacjam/assignment-gis-dmacjam/README.md

 1. Custom-styled background map, ideally built with [mapbox](http://mapbox.com).
 Hard-core mode: you can also serve the map tiles yourself using [mapnik](http://mapnik.org/) or similar tool.
 2. Local server with [PostGIS](http://postgis.net/) and an API layer that exposes data in a [geojson format](http://geojson.org/).
 3. The user-facing application (web, android, ios, your choice..) which calls the API and lets the user see and navigate in the map and shows the geodata.
-You can use existing components, such as the Mapbox SDK, or [Leaflet](http://leafletjs.com/).
+You can (and should) use existing components, such as the Mapbox SDK, or [Leaflet](http://leafletjs.com/).

 ## Example projects